urbn/URBNShareKit/README.md

 To use URBNShareKit, create an instance of `URBNActivityViewController`, and init using the designated initializer `initWithDefaultBody:`

-See the example project for more setup code.
+See the [exmaple project](https://github.com/urbn/URBNShareKit/blob/master/Example/URBNShareKit/URBNShareKitExampleVC.m) for more setup code.

 URBNShareKit supports the following activity types:
 ```objective-c